tomgriesler/openmrf_documentation/docs/quickstart.md

 If you have a `.asc` file for your scanner, add it under `user_specifications/system_definitions/asc_files`.
 Make sure the name matches the `ascfile` field in the corresponding scanner's `.csv` file.

 !!! info "`.asc` files"
     You don't need an `.asc` file to compile sequences.
-However, if your sequence happens to result in too high stimulation, your sequence might not run on the scanner.
+However, if your sequence happens to result in too high PNS, your sequence might not run on the scanner.

 ## 3. Set user definitions.
 Open Matlab, navigate to the main OpenMRF folder.
 Run `install_OpenMRF.m`.
 The first time you run this script, this will create multiple pop-up windows